SynapseProject/synapse.docs/docs/run/controller.md

 }
 ```

+YAML/JSON/XML will attempt to parse the element data into the specified format before returning it.
+"Unspecified" will return the data, as-is.

 ## Asynchronous Execution

 When executing under the async interface, the Controller will immediately return a plan instance Id back to the caller and close the HTTP connection.
-To know when the Plan has completed, use the API endpoints for status as shown below.
+To know when the Plan has completed, create a manual poller ([example](#example-manual-poller)) and use the API endpoints for status as shown below.
 Asynchronous execution is most appropriate for long-running Plans where maintaining an open HTTP connection is inappropriate.
 When using async execution, you will need to manually poll for Plan completion via the planInstanceId, which may be accomplished through two interface options, as described below.

 ### Async Execution Options